 Ideas: The three hits in a box is a good start, however, two autographs and a memorabilia card isn’t the best Panini has done.
 The names on memorabilia are always solid, but we all know the value of the cards.
 Why not lower the print run on memorabilia cards in a product and have a larger checklist.
 I know it increases costs, but there needs to be something done with memorabilia card values.
 I know Panini has made great strides in increasing autographed content, we just need to figure out something to improve value in memorabilia cards now.

 Oh Panini.
 Brilliance was interesting to say the least.
 In the beginning, I was sort of expecting something retro.
 I was kinda hoping to see the late 90s Fleer product redone by Panini.
 Instead it is a bit overly shiny and needs some more contrast.
 But the cards that are done right look awfully good.
 The checklist could use some work and I think some tweaking in how players are decided could yield interesting results.
 Finally, the value can be there with the right box, but the checklist is a bit rough so it is almost there.
 Maybe we can also find a way to increase the value of these memorabilia cards while we are at it.

 Thanks to Panini for providing this box for review. you can find them online on their official site, blog, Facebook, and Twitter.

-You can also find the full checklist of this product on Cardboard Connection.
+You can find the full checklist on Cardboard Connection.

-Subscribe to us on YouTube to see the break.
+Subscribe to us on YouTube to view the break video.